NREL-Sienna/SiennaOperationsServer.jl/README.md

 - `scripts/openapi/build_server_api.sh`
 - `scripts/openapi/build_python_client.sh`

+The auto-generated server code is part of the repository.
+If you change any APIs then you must regenerate the code and make a new commit.
+This will be automated in the future.

 In order to build a distributable Python client package, follow these steps:
 1. Edit the `packageVersion` in `scripts/openapi/config.json`.
 2. Build the client.